chenchao666/chenchao666.github.io/_pages/about.md

 ### <span style="color: green"> Short Bio. </span>
-**Chao Chen** Candidate Ph.D in Zhejiang University of China.
-I am currently visiting UCLA Computational Diagnostics Lab, sponsored by China Scholarship Council.
-Before that, I worked as a research intern in in City Brain, DAMO Academy, Alibaba Group.
-My research interest mainly about machine learning, deep learning and their applications to computer vision and medical informatics.
+**Chao Chen** is a Ph.D Candidate in Zhejiang University of China.
+He is currently visiting UCLA Computational Diagnostics Lab, sponsored by China Scholarship Council.
+Before that, he worked as a research intern in in City Brain, DAMO Academy, Alibaba Group.

+His research interest cover a range of issues: Statistics and Optimization, Deep Learning, Transfer Learning, Domain Adaptation, Low-shot Learning, Unsupervised/Self-supervised/Weakly-supervised Learning, Fine-grained visual recognition, image-to-image tranformation, Uncertainty in Deep Models.
+Now he is focusing on self-supervised learning and applying all kind of deep models in vision tasks and medical informatics.

 ## <span style="color: green"> Education & Experience </span>